 Building a Human Connection

 Gina joined The NETwork on a whim, and was among the first members of the Arkansas Chapter.
 One year later, the group elected her as Vice President for Arkansas.
-Today, she serves as Chief Membership Officer, fostering engagement within the ERG nationwide.
+Today, she serves as Chief Executive Officer, fostering engagement within the EG nationwide.
 Gina helps employees get involved with the community through events like eSTEAM, a STEM fair that helps make various subjects (science, technology, engineering, art and math) more accessible to minority students ranging in age from 11-14.

 Fairs like eSTEAM are not only an AT&T focused effort.
 Vendors connect with community managers to help spread the message.
 Other activities NETwork runs include backpack drives, volunteering in soup kitchens, and feeding the homeless.
-It’s all a part of the ERG’s mission – to transform communities and empower the people within them.
+It’s all a part of the EG’s mission – to transform communities and empower the people within them.

-Then there are the Cafe Conversations, group discussions that Gina helps arrange and host with chapters as needed.
+Then there are Cafe Conversations, group discussions that Gina helps arrange and host with chapters as needed.
 With groups no greater than 50 people, Cafe Conversations are a chance to break down boundaries and discuss how misconceptions can affect employees and prevent them from being their authentic selves.

 Candid conversations about life-changing events and situations help employees have open and honest discussions without fear of retaliation.
 It was a small effort at first, but it grew beyond anyone’s imagination after leadership expressed the importance of moving beyond tolerance to understanding.